Abasz/ESPRowingMonitor/docs/settings.md

 Enables or disables the extended BLE API to broadcast data.
 Default is true.

+#### ENABLE_BLUETOOTH_DELTA_TIME_LOGGING

+Enables or disables to delta time logging via BLE (by setting up a specific characteristic under extended metrics service).
+This serves debugging and calibration purposes (without a PC and serial connection) as it allows the recording the delta times between impulses measured that can be replayed as a [simulation](#running-a-simulation) later on.
+Default is false.

 #### SUPPORT_SD_CARD_LOGGING

 This settings enables logging deltaTime values to a connected SD Card.